 - The student should consult with the Student Employment Coordinator to indicate his or her desire to transfer, fill out a student assistant application form, and determine what position vacancies exist in the Library; if an appropriate vacancy exists, the Student Employment Coordinator will contact the student supervisor in the new department, informing her or him of the student's desire to transfer and providing the student supervisor with a copy of the student's application form and evaluation forms;

 - If the new department wishes to consider this transfer, the student supervisor and/or department head will interview the student and determine whether or not they wish to hire the student; if the decision is to accept the transfer, the student supervisor or department head will so notify the Student Employment Coordinator, who will initiate the appropriate paperwork.
 The start date of the new position will be jointly agreed upon by the respective department heads.

 In most instances, normal school attire is satisfactory.
 For safety reasons, footwear is required at all times.
 Individual departments may have additional restrictions and/or preferences.
 Contact your supervisor if you have any questions.

-Students on Work Study or Departmental Employment payroll must be enrolled for a minimum of 6 undergraduate hours or 5 graduate hours per academic semester.
+Students on Work Study Employment payroll must be enrolled for a minimum of 6 undergraduate hours or 5 graduate hours per academic semester.
 International students must be enrolled full time, 12 hours for undergraduates/ 9 hours for graduates.
-Students are allowed to work during summer session without being enrolled, as long as they show half time enrollment the previous spring and the upcoming fall semester.
+Departmental students only need to be enrolled.
+Students are allowed to work during summer session without being enrolled, as long as they show enrollment the previous spring and the upcoming fall semester.

 If a student does not meet enrollment requirements, a student supervisor and/or department head can request an enrollment exception through the Library Student Employment Coordinator, which must then be approved by the Financial Aid Office.
 Normally, the library will request an exception for a student only one time.
 There must be extenuating circumstances for us to request an exception for the same student more than once.